kgdunn/pid-book/process-monitoring/ewma-charts.rst

 That last line shows that a one-step-ahead prediction for :math:`x` at time :math:`t+1` is a weighted sum of two components: the predicted value, :math:`\hat{x}_t`, and the current measured value, :math:`x_t`, weighted to add up to 1.
 This predictor can be quite valuable in a slow-moving process, to estimate the next value one step into the future.

 The plot below shows visually what happens as the weight of :math:`\lambda` is changed.
-In this example a shift of :math:`\Delta = 1\sigma = 3` units occurs at :math:`t=150`.
-Prior to that the process mean is :math:`\mu=20` and the raw data has :math:`\sigma = 3`.
-The EWMA plots show the one-step-ahead prediction value from equation :eq:`ewma-derivation-2`, :math:`\hat{x}_{t+1}` = EWMA value plotted at time :math:`t`.
+In this example a shift of :math:`\Delta = 1\sigma = 3` units occurs abruptly at :math:`t=150`.
+This is of course not known in practice, but the purpose here is to illustrate the effects of choosing :math:`\lambda`.
+Prior to that change the process mean is :math:`\mu=20` and the raw data has :math:`\sigma = 3`.

-As :math:`\lambda` gets smaller, the chart is smoother, because as equation :eq:`ewma-derivation-2` shows, less of the current data, :math:`x_t`, is used, and more historical data, :math:`\hat{x}_{t}`, is used.
-The "memory" of the EWMA statistic is increased.
+The first chart is the raw data and also a Shewhart chart with subgroup size of 1; the control limits are at :math:`\pm 3` time the standard deviation.
+This control chart barely picks up the shift, as was explained in a :ref:`prior section <monitoring_shewart_chart_slugishness>`.

+The second, third and fourth charts are EWMA charts with different values of :math:`\lambda`; the line is essentially a one-step-ahead prediction value from equation :eq:`ewma-derivation-2`, :math:`\hat{x}_{t+1}` = EWMA value plotted at time :math:`t`.
+We see that as :math:`\lambda` decreases, the charts are smoother, since the averaging effect is greater: more and more weight is given to the history, :math:`\hat{x}_{t}`, and less weight to the current data point, :math:`x_t`.
+See equation :eq:`ewma-derivation-2` to understand that interpretation.
+Also note carefully how the control limits become narrower as the :math:`\lambda` decreases.

 To see why :math:`\hat{x}_{t}` represents historical data, you can recursively substitute and show that:

 .. math::

 	\hat{x}_{t+1} &= \sum_{i=0}^{i=t}{w_i x_i} = w_0x_0 + w_1x_1 + w_2x_2 + \ldots \\
 	\text{where the weights are:} \qquad w_i &= \lambda (1-\lambda)^{t-i}

-which shows that the one-step-ahead prediction is a just a weighted sum of the raw measurements, with weights declining in time.
+which emphasizes that the one-step-ahead prediction is a just a weighted sum of the raw measurements, with weights declining in time.

+The final chart of the sequence of 5 charts is a CUSUM chart, which is :ref:`the ideal chart <monitoring_CUSUM_charts>` for picking up such an abrupt shift in the level.

 .. figure:: ../figures/monitoring/explain-EWMA.png
 	:width: 750px
 	:align: center
 	:scale: 80

-The figure shows 5 different control charts for the case when a shift in the process average occurs abruptly at time 150.
-This is of course not known in practice, but the purpose of the illustration is to compare how effectively the different charts detect the change.

-The first chart is the raw data and also a Shewhart chart with subgroup size of 1; the control limits are at :math:`\pm 3` the standard deviation.
-The second, third and fourth charts are EWMA charts with different values of :math:`\lambda`, and illustrating the successive effect of making the charts have more and more memory as :math:`\lambda` decreases.
-The final chart is a CUSUM chart, which is the ideal chart for picking up such an abrupt shift in the level.
-Also note carefully how the control limits become narrower as the :math:`\lambda` decreases.

-In the next figure, we show a comparison of the weights used in 4 different monitoring charts studied so far.
+In the next figure, we show a comparison of the weights used in different monitoring charts studied so far.

 From the above discussion and the weights shown for the 4 different charts, it should be clear now how an EWMA chart is a tradeoff between a Shewhart chart and a CUSUM chart.
 As :math:`\lambda \rightarrow 1`, the EWMA chart behaves more as a Shewhart chart, giving only weight to the most recent observation.
 While as :math:`\lambda \rightarrow 0` the EWMA chart starts to have an infinite memory (like a CUSUM chart).

 .. image:: ../figures/monitoring/explain-weights-for-process-monitoring.png
 	:alt: ../figures/monitoring/explain-weights-for-process-monitoring.R